 As a result of the hospitalization and/or antibiotics, the woman developed Clostridium difficile associated diarrhoea.
 C. diff is a dangerous consequence of unnecessary antibiotic treatments associated with chronic Lyme diagnoses.

-Of the 7 patients, 5 started experiencing disturbing symptoms within 30 minutes of receiving the IV glutathione.
-The other 2 patients developed symptoms within 2 hours.
+Of the seven patients, five started experiencing disturbing symptoms within 30 minutes of receiving the IV glutathione.
+The other two patients developed symptoms within two hours.

 The investigators found unacceptably high levels of endotoxins in vials of glutathione that had not yet been administered.
 Given the evidence, it’s likely that the patients were poisoned by contaminated IV glutathione.